dollabs/pamela/doc/PAMELA.md

 * **:version** version string.
 Typically PAMELA models are versioned using the [semantic versioning](http://semver.org/) scheme.
 * **:icon** pathname to file for an icon representing this *pclass*
 * **:depends** The *pclasses* that this *pclass* depends upon.
 This is a vector of vectors expressing each dependency.
 ** **[dependent-pclass "dependent-version"]** a dependency is expressed as a vector with the symbol for the dependent-pclass and the string corresponding the the dependent-version of that *pclass*.
-If a dependent *pclass* has not been declared prior to evaluting this **defpclass** an exception will be thrown.
+If a dependent *pclass* has not been declared prior to evaluating this **defpclass** an exception will be thrown.

 #### :inherit